Zorlin/veda/README.md

     ```
     This launches the Veda background service and the web server.

-2.  **Open the Web Interface:**
+2.  **(Optional) Open the Web Interface:**
-    Navigate to `http://localhost:9900` (or the configured address) in your web browser.
-This is the primary way to interact with Veda.
+    The web interface is available at `http://localhost:9900` (or the configured address) for edge cases or fallback use only.
+The TUI is the main interface.

 3.  **Interact:**
-    Use the web UI to:
+    Use the TUI to:
     *   Define and refine project goals.
     *   Monitor the progress of AI agents.
     *   Review code changes.
     *   Chat with Veda for clarification or adjustments.

-**Command-Line (Secondary):**
+**Web UI (999999th-world citizen):**

-While the web UI is the main interface, some basic commands are available:
+The web UI is not the main interface and is only provided for rare fallback scenarios.
+All core features and controls are available in the TUI.

 *   `veda`: Display help and status information.
-*   `veda chat`: Engage in a text-based chat session with Veda (useful for quick interactions or if the web UI is unavailable).
+*   `veda chat`: Engage in a text-based chat session with Veda (in the TUI; web UI is fallback only).
 *   `veda set instances <number|auto>`: Manually override the number of Aider instances Veda manages (use with caution, 'auto' is recommended).
 *   `veda stop`: Stop the Veda service.